weelliem/UAsk/README.md

 This was my first iOS application using Xcode development along with swift.
 The use of Xcode prototyping tool was a new experience that I would recommend to new developers trying to develop an iOS application.

 ## Credits
-This application was created as part of a group assignment for iOS development I would like to give acknoledgement to my team members Megan and Oliva.
+This application was created as part of a group assignment for iOS development I would like to give acknowledgement to my team members Megan and Oliva.

 © William Hong 2020